wenchenglai/arrow/cpp/README.md

 "so" files that you should include are libssl and libcrypt.

+## Deploy to VIVA

+1. Create symbolic links to necessary libraries: libarrow.so.100.0.0 is the root, real library.
+Create two symbolic links as below

+ln -s libarrow.so.100.0.0 libarrow.so.100
+ln -s libarrow.so.100 libarrow.so

+libparquet.so.100.0.0 is the root, real library.
+Create two symbolic links as below

+ln -s libparquet.so.100.0.0 libparquet.so.100
+ln -s libparquet.so.100 libparquet.so

 ## Test on ViX

 Copy the binary to vi3-0009 user/release folder